s-mehra/microtutor/README.md

 # microtutor

+I love to teach.
+I even have dreams of opening up a brick and mortar school when I'm older.
+However I've been thinking increasingly of what education is going to look like in an AI driven world.
+Models and applications can already give you all the information in the world.
+But there are few systems that can understand your goals, why you want to learn, constantly track your progress, and adapt to your understanding.
+This is my attempt at building an AI tutor, who helps you learn AND understand anything you want at a deep level from the ground up

 A knowledge-state aware AI tutor that remembers what you know, tracks what you struggle with, and sequences material accordingly.

 Most AI tutors are stateless - every conversation starts from zero.
 Microtutor is different.
 It remembers what you've mastered, what you're struggling with, and what you haven't seen yet.
 It builds a personalized curriculum around your goals, teaches you with real explanations and worked examples, and adapts in real time based on how you're doing.
 Come back a week later and it picks up exactly where you left off.